HEALTHY BABY SHOWER TOOLKIT

 This infant feeding webpage from the American Academy of Pediatricians covers the basics of bottle feeding, introducing solids, weaning from the bottle, and much more.
 View video on “responsive feeding” and how to tell when your baby is hungry or full.
 Other webpages here have short articles on nutrition for toddlers, preschoolers, and school-age children.

 Nutrition information from the Iowa WIC Program is based directly on research from the American Academy of Pediatrics.
 There’s a WIC library of handouts on nutrition for mothers, infants, toddlers and preschoolers here.
+To learn more about WIC in Polk and Dallas Counties and schedule an appointment , visit www.polkdallaswiciowa.org.

 Information on keeping babies and toddlers safe from foodborne illness and preventing food poisoning.